 We were incorporated in January 2020.
-Since our inception, we have devoted substantially all of our resources to organizing and staffing our company, research and development activities, business planning, raising capital, in-licensing intellectual property rights and establishing our intellectual property portfolio, and providing general and administrative support for these operations.
+Since our inception, we have devoted substantially all of our resources to research and development activities, organizing and staffing our company, business planning, raising capital, in-licensing intellectual property rights and establishing our intellectual property portfolio, and providing general and administrative support for these operations.
 We have principally financed our operations to date through the private placement of convertible preferred stock and the completion of our initial public offering (the "IPO") of our common stock in March 2021.
 To date, we have raised gross proceeds of approximately \$56.0 million from the issuance of our convertible preferred stock and \$84.8 million from our IPO.
-As of September 30, 2021, we had cash, cash equivalents and short-term investments of \$112.6 million.
+As of September 30, 2022, we had cash, cash equivalents and short-term investments of \$77.3 million.

 We have incurred net losses since our inception.
-Our net losses were \$19.0 million and \$4.3 million for the nine months ended September 30, 2021 and the period from January 3, 2020 (inception) through September 30, 2020, respectively.
-As of September 30, 2021, we had an accumulated deficit of \$33.4 million.
+Our net losses were \$11.6 million, \$32.6 million, \$6.3 million and \$19.0 million, respectively, for the three and nine months ended September 30, 2022 and 2021.
+As of September 30, 2022, we had an accumulated deficit of \$74.8 million.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and preclinical studies and our expenditures on other research and development activities.
 We expect that our expenses and operating losses will increase substantially as product candidates advance through preclinical studies and clinical trials, and as we expand our clinical, regulatory, quality and manufacturing capabilities, incur significant commercialization expenses for marketing, sales, manufacturing and distribution, if we obtain marketing approval for any of our product candidates, and incur additional costs associated with operating as a public company.
 We expect that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operations for at least the next 12 months.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We base our estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.

 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more product candidates, which will not be for many years, if ever.
-Accordingly, until such time as we can generate significant revenue from sales of our product candidates, if ever, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, and other similar arrangements.
+Accordingly, until such time as we can generate significant revenue from sales of our product candidates, if ever, we expect to finance our cash needs through a combination of public or private equity offerings, debt financings or other capital sources, including potential collaborations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
-Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and could force us to delay, reduce or terminate our research and development programs or other operations, or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
+Our failure to raise capital or enter into such other arrangements when needed would have a negative impact on our financial condition and could force us to delay, limit, reduce or terminate our research and development programs, future commercialization efforts or other operations, or grant rights to develop and market our product candidates that we would otherwise prefer to develop and market ourselves, which would have a negative impact on our financial condition.